 - The automatic setting works only if all derived elements are actually in this state.
 The only exception are elements whose category has no workflow.

 - The condition is checked by name matching.
 This means that the derived elements do not have to follow the same workflow, but the name of the state that triggers the automatic setting must have the same name.

 The last step during workflow definition, is the creation of transitions between the different states.
-Since this is self-explanatory, it will not be discussed in detail.
+Since this is self-explanatory, it will not be explained in detail.